markcyen/fetch-challenge/README.md

 ## About the author

 Hi 👋🏼 I am Mark and I appreciate the opportunity to work on this tech assessment.
 I have about 3 years of software engineering experience, primarily on the backend in Go, with some experience in Python and Ruby on Rails.
-Prior to that, I have worked in finance, consulting and military.
-Let's connect [LinkedIn Profile](https://www.linkedin.com/in/markcyen/)!
+Prior to that, I have worked in finance, consulting and the military.
+Let's connect on [LinkedIn](https://www.linkedin.com/in/markcyen/)!